Yesterday I stumbled upon an article that I absolutely love.

 But even though I didn’t make the call, as I stated above, I began to pull away.
 As my ex became increasingly introverted and depressed, sometimes not leaving the house or putting on real clothes other than PJs (he worked from home) for days at a time, I started going out with my friends solo more and more often.
 It was like we started leading separate lives… and his life was largely on the internet.
 He was a gamer.

 The depression I did understand and tried to address.
 I encouraged him to get counseling.
 I did help him to find a support group, and I read books on how to help loved ones cope with loss.** Looking back, sure, maybe I didn’t quite grasp the extent of his sorrow, his heartache.
-Maybe I could of been more supportive.
+Maybe I could have been more supportive.
 But I know for damn sure that I tried.
 I wanted our life to continue together, not come to a halt.
 I wanted us to be happy, but I couldn’t take away the pain and fix it.

 So, to explain further without going into details, a few years into our marriage we had what I like to refer to as a **”Traumatic Life Event” — in our case, a major death in his family, after which you are never the same.
 When these things happen, it shakes people to their core, and when it comes to couples, especially “newer” ones, it seems you either grow together and weather the storm, or you drift apart.
 And you can see where it’s going in our case.